 Should the industry continue with this “level playing field” and “due diligence” game or should the focus be the actual protection and satisfaction of consumers?
 How comfortably should retailers rest with these “level playing field” and “due diligence” proposals or claims?
 Will consumers who are harmed by, or who are dissatisfied with, supplied products simply accept their fate and say the suppliers' certifications demonstrated sufficient “due diligence” under the circumstances?

-The presents he standard owners derive the so-called uniform standards from the same knowledge pool with the standards simply packaged in different formats.
+The presents he scheme owners derive the so-called uniform "standards" from the same knowledge pool with the "standards" simply packaged in different formats.
 Even the acceptance of different standards on criteria that are drawn from the existing knowledge pool.
-Essentially, the standard owners and standards unification bodies “uniform standards”.
+Essentially, the scheme owners and standards unification bodies “uniform standards”.

 Mr. Linford expressed what clearly represents an illusory concern of many industry participants today.
 Mr. Linford stated as follows: "If there is a move away from third party audits then you will move away from uniform standards into individual customer and supplier standards as before, this can work but when things go wrong for whatever reason it is more difficult to demonstrate due diligence in the absence of compliance to a recognized standard."